Table of Contents

 Pumble’s paid plan is a highly affordable route towards making the most of the app.

-When we look at the price for Slack, we can find that both the freemium and paid programs have important limitations.
-The most significant drawbacks are the free plan's 10,000 message history restriction and the fact that Slack paid plans may be extremely expensive for larger teams.
+When we look at the price for Slack, we can find that both the freemium and paid subscriptions have important limitations.
+The most significant drawbacks are the message history without time restriction and the fact that Slack paid plans may be extremely expensive for larger teams.

 However, if you want to pay less for the same, or even better features, Pumble covers all of it — and, you’ll get the most important of these features, like unlimited messages history, for free.